 Arif, KVG, Jenny, and I were planning dinner the other week.
 Everyone was thinking somewhat casual, so I threw out some options to the group.
 We ended up choosing Chicago Pizza and Oven Grinder Company.
 It was freezing cold out that night, and a huge pizza pot pie seemed right up my alley.
 Unfortunately, when we got there the wait was 2+ hours.
 Without a clear plan, we aimlessly wandered up Clark St. When we got to Fullerton, we saw that this relatively new place had replaced what had previously been Zapatista….
 Standard Market Grill.

 They’ve got this whole mixed order at the counter but you still get a waiter setup.
-The weekend brunch restaurant is split into a bar area that is relatively lively and a somewhat duller dining area.
+Known as the best brunch in Chicago, this restaurant is split into a bar area that is relatively lively and a somewhat duller dining area.
 We took the quieter option off to the side.
 As far as costs and portions go, things were pretty fair.
 Most entrees were in the mid teens.
 One issue we ran into was that all four of our dishes came out at separate times.

 To start things off we went with the vegan Chips and Guacamole which was a bit limey for my taste, but the warm chips scored them points.

 For the main course Jenny got the Grilled Salmon, Arif went with the Cali Burger, KVG got the Mustard Honey Chicken Sandwich, and I ordered the Iowa White Chicken.
 The salmon was a little under cooked and came with a decent portion of couscous and bok choy that were a bit bland.
 My chicken was appropriately prepared with some wilted spinach that kept the underseasoned theme going strong.
 The mashed potatoes were the star of the plate.
 Arif and KVG thought their sandwiches were just OK, and I didn’t go reaching across the table for a bite or anything.